IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ### Working with packages and sequencing actions

-You can also create a composite action that chains together a *sequence* of actions.
+You can also create a *composite* action that chains together a *sequence* of actions.

-This time we will use a set of actions that are shipped with OpenWhisk in a package called `/whisk.system/utils`.
+We will demonstrate how to use such sequences using actions shipped with *packages* available out of the box.

 Generally, to reveal which packages are available out of the box run the following command: